 It’s a great “kitchen-table” lens.
 Perfect for documenting family moments and events.

-Check the price of the Samyang 45mm f/1.8 on Amazon.
+Check the current street price of the Samyang 45mm f/1.8 on Amazon.

 Rokinon AF 75mm f/1.8 FE (aka Samyang 75mm f/1.8) – SYIO75AF-E